wppbav/bavapi-sdk-python/docs/getting-started/installation.md

 - `pydantic` to validate query and filter parameters.
 - `nest-asyncio` to support Jupyter notebooks.
 - `tqdm` to show helpful progress bars.
-- `typing-extensions` for type checking compatibility in Python < 3.10.
+- `typing-extensions` for type-checking compatibility in Python < 3.12.

 These libraries will be installed automatically when you install `bavapi`.